Hobbyist operating system: Development

-The C programming language is frequently used for hobby operating system programming, as well as assembly language, though other languages can be used as well.
+The C programming language is frequently used for hobby operating system programming, as well as assembly language, though other languages, such as C++ can be used as well.
+For instance, SerenityOS is a notable hobby operating system written primarily in C++.

 The use of assembly language is common with small systems, especially those based on eight bit microprocessors such as the MOS Technology 6502 family or the Zilog Z80, or in systems with a lack of available resources because of its small output size and low-level efficiency.

 User interface

 Most hobby operating systems use a command-line interface or a simple text user interface due to ease of development.
 More advanced hobby operating systems may have a graphical user interface.
 For example, AtheOS was a hobby operating system with a graphical interface written entirely by one programmer.